FHO+: Continuity of care measure

 How it is calculated

-The numerator is the number of in-basket primary care visits to any of the following physicians by your rostered patients:
+The numerator is the number of visits for in-basket services to any of the following physicians by your rostered patients:

 • You, the family doctor they are rostered to;